AhmedAchraf1/HTML-CSS-Templat-1/README.md

-This template has been initialized using HTML5-CSS3 only
+This template is based on HTML5-CSS3 only